santhoshsanu/Docker/activity1.md

  * to login to the mysql container, syntax is below docker exec -it <container_name_or_id> mysql -u <username> -p

+ * to login to the running container, syntax is below docker exec -it <container_name_or_id> /bin/bash

+*  /var/www/html/index.html --> this is the folder where default page is located

 * docker container ls